Spinal Cord Injury Claims

 - Road traffic accidents remain the major cause of traumatic spinal cord injury worldwide.
 There is a diverse number of ways a road traffic accident can cause a spinal injury, with one of the primary causes being whiplash in a vehicle collision.

 - Motorbikes travel at high speed and when they collide with large moving objects like trucks or coaches, this can result in different parts of the spine being damaged.
-For example, the lumbar spine area (the lower part of the spine) can suffer acute damage if seriously jolted.
+For example, the lumbar spine area (the lower part of the spine) can suffer acute damage if seriously jolted in a motorcycle accident.

 - Sporting injuries also contribute to the figures with over 92 % of sporting spinal cord injury ending in Quadriplegia.
 Common sports in which this type of injury occurs are rugby, horse riding, diving (the most common), skiing, wrestling and surfing.